vivsivaraman/Metric-Learning-Pipelines-for-Speaker-Diarization/README.md

 ### Run the demo

-We provide pre-extracted embeddings along with needed data for the English language corpus from the CALLHOME dataset located in CALLHOME/.
+Download the pre-extracted embeddings for the English language corpus from the CALLHOME dataset located in Data.tar CALLHOME folder.
 It can be used to execute ```run_diarization.py``` to obtain the DERs.

 ## Citations